Is Social Media Tearing us Apart?

-I like to state the fact that every situation has three sides, yours, mine and the correct one.
+Those who know me are well aware that I like to state the fact that every situation has "three sides,".....yours, mine and the correct one.
 It's an important mantra as one relates to everything from kids, to social situations, media stories, advertising, and more.
-Most everything is slanted to the benefit of the messenger, and rightfully so, as they try to "sell" their position.
+Think of the latest tweet, post or chat.
+Most everything is slanted to the benefit or agenda of the messenger, and not surprising, as they try to "sell" their position.
 With that in mind, we are somewhat, naturally divided.

-By the same token we face the reality that everything in life has a "shadow side."
+I also know that everything in life has a "shadow side."
 When the sun shines brightly on a solid object it casts a shadow.
 Correct?
 I encourage people to look for the shadow side of every situation, if for no other reason than awareness that it exists.
 Not only does it give perspective, but it can help avoid some common pitfalls.
-While the “sunny side” of social media was "built to bring people closer together and build relationships" the shadow side has emerged in doing the opposite.
+The “sunny side” of social media was "built to bring people closer together and build relationships" but the shadow side has emerged in doing the opposite.

-Social media’s shadow side grows in the lack of our filters, salty comments, misleading facts, and lack of understanding.
+Social media’s shadow side emerges from the lack of our filters, salty comments, misleading facts, and lack of understanding.
 In a world where anyone can "hide" in the shadows of their keyboard, one is bound to find disagreements and opinions that are controversial.
-They may even lower one's view of another.
-In the days of supposed acceptance and inclusion, our society has not yet warmed up to the idea of such bluntness and direct opinions.
-Especially those that carry ulterior motives and the baggage of past experiences or uninformed opinions.
+These comments may even lower one's view of another.
+There seems to be an incongruence present.
+The acceptance and inclusion desired is heralded with bluntness and derogatory comments.
+Society rejects those that carry ulterior motives and the baggage of past experiences or uninformed opinions.

+Why are opinions no longer just that?
 What has changed?
-What is different in today's primary means of communication that could be responsible for a seismic shift in our relationships and viewpoints?
-We may like to blame a person, affiliation or population segment, but I see three factors that make communication in social media emerge from the shadows in negative ways.
+What is different in social media, today's primary means of communication, that could be responsible for a seismic shift in our relationships and viewpoints?
+We may like to blame a person, affiliation or population segment, but I see three factors that make communication in social media emerge from its shadows in negative ways.

 Too Much PR